Quality Care for Obese Children | Journal Scan

 A total of 549 children ages 6-12 years (mean age 9.8 years) were enrolled in the study.
 Mean BMI at baseline was 25.8.
 Compared to the usual care group, children in the clinical decision support group had less increase in BMI over the 1-year follow-up.
 Those in the clinical decision support and coaching arm had a smaller, but similar effect.
 Improvements in achievement of HEDIS measures were observed in the clinical decision support group providers and the clinical decision support with coaching providers compared to the control group providers.

 The investigators concluded that an intervention which included a clinical decision support, with support for behavioral change for children and families, improved BMI and quality of care.

 It is interesting that the coaching did not add further improvement to the intervention.
 Interviewing families, children, and pediatric providers may assist in further refinement of this important intervention.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Diet
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Diet